Wayne Six Toll Bridge

-The Wayne Six Toll Bridge, formerly the Newell Toll Bridge is a privately owned suspension bridge over the Ohio River on the Golding Street Extension between Newell, West Virginia and East Liverpool, Ohio, United States.
+The Wayne Six Toll Bridge, formerly the Newell Toll Bridge, is a privately owned suspension bridge over the Ohio River on the Golding Street Extension between East Liverpool, Ohio and Newell, West Virginia, United States.
 It carries two lanes of roadway and a pedestrian path along the west side.
-Tolls are charged for all road users at varying rates depending upon vehicle; pedestrians are also tolled.
+Tolls are charged for all road users at varying rates depending on the vehicle.
 The bridge is one of the last suspension bridges on the Ohio River.

-In July 2023, the bridge was renamed in honor of its longtime caretaker, Wayne Six, who at the time had been in charge of the bridges upkeep for 56 years.
+In July 2023, the bridge was renamed in honor of its longtime caretaker, Wayne Six, who at the time had been in charge of the bridge's upkeep for 56 years.